nauar/homepage/content/posts/aws-cli-and-ssm.md

 I want to show a way of installing [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and its [Session Manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html).

 By clicking on these links, you will find instructions to install both of them.
 If you want to install them in a portable way, you will find very easily an AWS CLI v2 binary.
-I even created an [installer/updater script](https://gist.github.com/nauar/c628a15ecb7db608edcdbfc8c543fa22).
 However, the Session Manager plugin looks like harder to install in this way as it is only available in a Debian-like (.deb) or RedHat-like (.rpm) package.

 At the end of the day, the Session Manager plugin it's another binary.
 Thus, I thought it will be very likely to find this binary very easily inside any of these packages.
 I knew that .deb packages are pure Linux archives (you can handle them with `ar` command).